Having a sentinel lymph node biopsy and wide local excision for malignant melanoma

 Who does the sentinel lymph node biopsy?

-A specially trained surgeon based at either the Queen Elizabeth the Queen Mother (QEQM) Hospital in Margate or the William Harvey Hospital in Ashford will carry out your biopsy.
-The surgeons are part of the Skin Multidisciplinary Team (MDT).
+A specially trained surgeon will carry out your biopsy.
+The surgeon is part of the Skin Multidisciplinary Team (MDT).
+They are based at either the:

-The MDT is a team of health professionals specialising in different areas of patient care, including dermatologists, surgeons, pathologists, radiologists, a doctor specialising in cancer treatment (oncologist), and specialist nurses.
+The MDT is a team of health professionals specialising in different areas of patient care.
+The team includes:

-Your individual situation will be discussed by the team before your clinic appointment.
-All members of the team are available to talk to you about what is involved and answer any questions you may have, before you decide whether to go ahead with any treatment.
+The team will discuss your case before your clinic appointment.
+All members of the team are available to talk to you about what is involved.
+They can answer any questions you may have, before you decide whether to go ahead with any treatment.

-For more information, please read the Trust's Your Multidisciplinary Cancer Team leaflet that you were given at your hospital appointment.
+For more information, please read the Your Multidisciplinary Cancer Team leaflet.
+You were given this at your hospital appointment.

 How long will I be in hospital?

-This is a day procedure so you will be able to leave hospital after your procedures.
-Please allow most of the day for the procedures to be carried out.
+This is a day procedure, so you will be able to leave hospital after your procedure.
+Please allow most of the day for the procedure to be carried out.

 What are the advantages of a sentinel lymph node biopsy?

-This biopsy is not a treatment but it does give more information about the stage of your disease.
-It provides you and your Skin Cancer Team with the most accurate information about the risks of your melanoma returning and what the future may hold for you.
+This biopsy is not a treatment, but it does give more information about the stage of your disease.
+It gives you and your Skin Cancer Team the most accurate information about:

 What happens before the sentinel lymph node biopsy?